howl-editor/howl/site/source/doc/manual/files.md

 ## Opening files

-Howl provides a text-oriented interface, and so you want see any traditional graphical open file dialogs.
+Howl provides a text-oriented interface, and so you won't see any traditional graphical open file dialogs.
 Instead you'll open files from the command line, using commands.
 First off, the `open` command lets you navigate the file system and select a file to open.
 It's bound to `ctrl_o` in the default keymap, and is